hypermint/tm-pkcs11/README.md

 ### Run tm-pkcs11

-First, you have to build and run tm-pkcs11. tm-pkcs11 will start trying to connect to the validator endpoint specified in the configuration.
+First, you have to run tm-pkcs11. tm-pkcs11 will start trying to connect to the signer endpoint specified in the configuration.

 ```
 $ ./tm-pkcs11